Ninjex/CTF-Writeups/EasyCTF2015/Wastebin-3/README.md

 This challenge is clearly telling us to spew SQLi all up in their db.

-Going to the website and viewing the source code, we can see on the final line the following code snippet: `<!-- source code at index.source.php -->`
+Going to the website and viewing the source code, we can see on the final line the following code snippet:

-Let's have a look: ``
+`<!-- source code at index.source.php -->`

 Sweet, it looks like we have an indexed source code file that has the PHP code visible.
 The relevant code:
 ```